klaarnut/user-docs/en/glossary.md

 ## R
 **Right Menu**
 : The menu on the right hand under the Admin Top Bar.
 It's mostly for current page configuration and to switch to other pages.

+**Role**
+: The permission levels of users of your website; Administrator, Excutive, User, and VIP.

 ## S